What is Chautauqua Festival?

 What is Chautauqua Festival?Chautauqua Festival is a FREE, family-friendly event celebrating all the rich, diverse culture that Longview has to offer, including live music & performances, local authors, artists, & artisans, food, face-painting, and so much more!
 The next event will be April 2018.

-If you would like to reserve a vendor booth space to promote your books, photography, art, creations, organization, etc., you may do so for only $20.00 for the whole event!
-This helps us cover the costs of renting equipment for the event so that it stays free to the public.
-To purchase a vendor booth space online, please click here; otherwise, you may do so at the Library at your convenience.
-Booth spaces are 10’ X 10’ and vendors must provide their own booths (table, chairs, tent, etc.).
+Register for a vendor booth space to promote your books, photography, art, creations, etc. for only $20.00!
+Vendors may sign up to rent a 10’ X 10’ booth space and must provide their own booths (table, chairs, tent, etc.).
 Vendor booth spaces are outdoors on the Longview Public Library Plaza, and a tent is strongly recommended for sun protection.
 Also keep in mind that it might be windy!
-There is a limited number of sites available with electricity, and there is one outlet per booth.
-Vendors are also required to bring their own 120V cords, if necessary.
-For more information, please contact Bronwyn at (903) 237-1351 or firstname.lastname@example.org.
+There is a limited number of sites available with electricity.
+For more information, please contact Bronwyn at (903) 237-1351 or email@example.com.

 - Chautauqua Festival is a public event for all ages.
 All vendors, vendor booths, and vendor merchandise must be family-friendly in nature.